 Here are some of the ways I modify wood clothespins for use in my shop: Turn the spring around backwards, and the wooden jaws become tapered, light-duty clamps.
-They can hold parts when I’m soldering (top photo hanging at left), or keep binding strips together when I’m about to glue them (lower photo).
+They can hold parts when I’m soldering (first photo), or keep binding strips together when I’m about to glue them (second photo).

 I used a gauged saw and a chisel to cut these jaws into shape.
 I enjoy just sitting at my bench, working with hand tools for little jobs like this.
 It’s relaxing.

 Back to my clothespin clamp:

 Testing the first one I made, I found that the clothespin spring didn't have enough clamping strength.
 For more oomph, I wrapped the clamp with a rubber band.
 But the added pressure caused the wood to break at the thin point created by my angled cut.
 Shoot!
 Too much wood had been removed.
 Hmmm...

 I glued a reinforcing strip of wood on the backs of the wooden pieces using #20 super glue, zapping them with accelerator.
 Then I sanded the pieces smooth.This reinforcement did the trick: They’re strong enough to stand up to the added pressure of a rubber band.

 With Titebond, I glued several pieces to the edge of a pine board.
 Rubber binding bands held them together until the glue dried.